ahmed-asiri/FSND-Capstone-1/README.md

 heroku create <app_name>
 ```

-When successful you should have a `heroku` remote with address:
+When successful you should have a `heroku` remote in your repo with address:

 ```
 https://git.heroku.com/<app_name>.git